• 24 June - Tuesday - Tulsa

 "Oh, I'm just wondering how much things have changed for me, really."

 "Huh?
 You have your life to live over again!
 Anything can change.
 Fall in love, get married, have children.
 Become a famous writer, or comic artist or photographer.
 We'll still be your muses."

-"Let's say I do fall in love with someone.
-What would I tell them?
+"I'm not at all certain I want to fall in love again.
+I've had enough of being hurt and causing hurt.
+And what would I tell them?
 When would I tell them?"